Research

 Fascinated by financial markets, my research centers around how investors price assets under real-world constraints.

 A key theme of my research builds on the idea that investors navigate markets with imperfect information and must learn from data to form their subjective expectations.
-A series of my papers show such a fundamental challenge shapes how investors form their expectations about stock returns (paper 2, paper 3), firm earnings (paper 4), house prices (paper 1), and macroeconomic conditions (paper 5), which in turn sheds light on some puzzling market pricing patterns.
+This shapes how they view stock returns, earnings, house prices, and macroeconomic conditions.

 1. Understanding Rationality and Disagreement in House Price Expectations